deepchecks/deepchecks/docs/source/user-guide/general/drift_guide.rst

 Computer Vision Data
 --------------------

+In computer vision specifically, we can't measure drift on images directly, as the individual pixel has little value when estimating drift.
+Also, labels in computer vision are sometimes complex structures as well (for example, in object detection, an image can have any number of bounding boxes).
-All of the computer vision checks use the :doc:`image and label properties</user-guide/vision/vision_properties>` to estimate drift, as image data and labels are not simple one-dimensional variables.
+Therefore, the computer vision checks use :doc:`image and label properties</user-guide/vision/vision_properties>` to estimate drift, as image data and labels are not simple one-dimensional variables.

 To detect `data <#data-drift>`__ or `concept drift <#concept-drift>`__, deepchecks offers the